-method [optional](string) Log-likelihood method whose results should be displayed.
-If this field is not specified, the results provided by all the methods used during the last scenario run are retrieved.
+[optional](character) Log-likelihood method whose results should be displayed. method If this field is not specified, the results provided by all the methods used during the last scenario run are retrieved.

 A list associating the name of each method passed in argument to the corresponding log-likelihood values computed by during the last scenario run.